Guides

 statements:

-- intent: Click "New Project" in sidebar
+- intent: Click "New Project" in the sidebar

-- intent: Enter project name
+- intent: Enter "My Project" in the project name field

-- intent: Click Save
+- intent: Click the Save button

 Shiplight's MCP server connects directly to AI coding agents (Claude Code, Cursor, Codex), so the agent that builds a feature can also verify it in a real browser and generate the test automatically.
+Strengths:

-• MCP integration with AI coding agents
+• Shiplight Plugin with AI coding agents

 • Self-healing via intent + cached locators for deterministic speed